cellmapslab/dex-stim-dna-methylation/README.md

 _Result:_

-_The resukt should be cheked with genitype data_
+_The result should be cheked with genotype data_

 **Data**